 Potpourri.
 I love the scents of fancy potpourris and candles, but I don’t love the high dollar tags that often accompany them.
 Instead of shelling out your hard earned money on expensive store bought scents, try your hand at making your own using items you’d normally toss in the trash or compost.
 Simply add some water to a pot and toss in scraps from orange peelings, fruits or flowers.
 You can even go outside and scavenge for fallen pine needles and cones and add to the pot.
 Want to customize your scent?
 Look no further than your spice cabinet; cinnamon, nutmeg and cloves are excellent additions.
 I love to add a little eucalyptus to the water to clear winter congestion, or lavender in the evening to help us relax and doze off to dreamland.

 Laundry.
 When you think of heating your home, you might not think of doing laundry, but line drying your clothes by the fire is an excellent way to save energy.
 Instead of running the dryer, rig up an indoor line and your clothes will be ready for folding in no time!
 And don’t worry, you don’t need anything special to make an indoor line.
-When I told Hubby I wanted to line dry indoors, he rigged up a simple line in no time with some old bailing twine.
+When I told Hubby I wanted to line dry indoors, he rigged up a simple line in no time with some old bailing twine (instructions can be found here).
 The clothes are dry in no time and it saves my fingers from freezing while hanging on a line outdoors in the cold months.